 - Mixing: Materials are combined in tanks to create the paint.

 - Labeling: Empty paint cans arrive in the factory and are run through machines that apply labels to them.

 - Filling: Separate machines fill one-gallon paint cans and five-gallon paint cans.

-- Palletizing: Cans are sealed up, boxed, and the boxes are placed on pallets for shipment.
+- Palletizing: The paint cans are sealed up, boxed, and the boxes are placed on pallets for shipment.

 It's possible to make your own DIY paint.
 While you won't be able to paint your home's exterior with DIY paint, it can be fun to use your own paint for interior items like chairs, doors, toys, window trim, or hobbies.

 The process is a scaled-down version of the way that paint factories make paint.
 You will need three main ingredients: pigment, binder, and solvent.